What we do

 Insects of Ojibway Nature Centre, Windsor.
 Includes checklists of Odonota and Lepidoptera, as well as information on fireflies, mayflies, true bugs, underwing moths, spiders, chiggers, etc.

 Ontario Odonata Atlas: - a joint project between the Ontario Natural Heritage Information Centre (NHIC), the Toronto Entomologists' Association (TEA) and the editors of Ontario Odonata.
+This project is under development (January 2015) and is not yet ready for release.

 International Odonata Research Institute -a good starting point for dragonfly info